sasszz/self-custody-wallet-react-app/README.md

   - Figma Document: https://tinyurl.com/3y32v9t4
 - [x] Build HTML and CSS templates for each page
 - [x] Convert to React app front-end
+- [x] Build numpad functionality
+  - See Numpad demo below with side-by-side of Coinbase Wallet
 - [ ] Build out backend and database
 - [ ] Connect to a Smart Contract
 - [ ] Deployment